Online ADHD Therapy Across California

 Here's the pattern.
 You set a goal that matters to you — exercise more, respond to emails faster, stop snapping at your partner.
 You genuinely want this.
 Your values are clear.
 But when the moment arrives to act, something blocks you.
 It's not laziness.
 It's a neurological friction between intention and execution — what we call the value-action gap.

 Because you don't have a framework for understanding that gap, you fill it with a story about yourself.
 I'm unreliable.
 I'm lazy.
 I can't be trusted to follow through.
-You write that story over and over for years, and eventually it becomes the thing you believe most deeply about who you are.

-The 11 Executive Function Skills Behind ADHD
+The 11 Executive Function Skills Behind ADHD (or areas of “executive dysfunction”)

-In our work, we use Peg Dawson's model of 11 executive function skills — task initiation, response inhibition, emotional regulation, sustained attention, working memory, time management, goal-directed persistence, flexibility, organization, planning, and metacognition.
 People with ADHD do tend to score lower across all 11 — that's real.
 But the reason it creates so much suffering is that these specific skills are the ones our culture treats as the measure of a person.
 Productivity, consistency, follow-through, punctuality — these aren't neutral values.
-They're the values of a system that rewards above-average executive functioning and pathologizes anything less.

-It's also why neurotypical people say the most annoying sentence in the world: "Don't we all have a little ADHD?"
-They say it because they feel behind too — because the bar is set past normal.
 The difference is that for people with ADHD, the gap between what the system demands and what their brain provides isn't a bad week.
 It's every week.
 And without a framework, that gap becomes a story about who you are instead of a story about the mismatch between your neurology and an environment that wasn't designed with it in mind.

-That's what the EF profile gives you.
 When you can see that your specific friction is in task initiation and time management, and you can also see that the culture you live in punishes those two things more than almost anything else — the story changes.
 You stop being "someone who can't get it together."
 You become someone navigating a specific mismatch, with a brain that works differently — not someone who's broken.

 Why ACT Works for ADHD When CBT Doesn't